 Which type of visa do you need?
 What are the visa requirements for your nationality?
 Which administrative steps will have to be taken once you arrive in Belgium?
 In this section we help you find the answers.

 Visa requirements depend on the length of your stay, your nationality and the purpose of your stay.

-EEA nationals (European Union + Norway, Iceland and Liechtenstein, Monaco) and Swiss nationals do not need a visa to enter Belgium.
+EEA nationals (European Union + Norway, Iceland and Liechtenstein, Monaco), Swiss nationals and UK nationals currently do not need a visa to enter Belgium.